foundersandcoders/db-morning-challenge/README.md

 ## Databases morning challenge

-The purpose of this challenge is to construct complicated queries, learn about joins and use some subqueries.
+The purpose of this challenge is to connect to a remote database, construct complicated queries, learn about joins and use some subqueries.

-#### 5-minute setup:
+### Connect to a remote database:

+Using a local database is ok, but only you have access to it, as it is on your PC.

+To share a database between multiple developers, we can use remote databases - databases that are hosted on the cloud, and then connect to them the same way we connect to our local ones, just using a different URL - each database will have its own unique url.

+Heroku has a service for hosting SQL databases - once you've create a heroku app (as you have been doing since week 4), you can then use a heroku `add-on` to add a database, either using the heroku command line interface (CLI) or on the website:

+**NOTE: We are just creating a heroku `app` so that we can use the heroku remote database - our code doesn't actually make a usable website**

+#### Using the CLI
 - Clone / fork this repo.
 - cd into the repo in your command line `$ cd db-morning-challenge`
 - Install dependencies with `$ npm install`